blmoore/md-cv/index.md

 ### blog

-I author a data science blog at [blm.io](http://blm.io) where I apply R and Python to open datasets and write-up the results.
+I write a data science blog at [blm.io](http://blm.io) where I apply R and Python to open datasets and write-up the results.
 My posts have been featured by sites including FiveThirtyEight, BuzzFeed, AVclub, io9 and more, and also led to being an invited blogger at the Huffington Post.
 My original wordpress blog ([benjaminlmoore.wordpress.com](http://benjaminlmoore.wordpress.com)) has received around 150,000 total views from 180 countries.

 ### EdinbR
 I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
 I help to organise our monthly meetings and built our website: [edinbr.org](http://edinbr.org).
 Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
 We're sponsored by Revolution Analytics and have an organisational github account at [github.com/EdinbR](https://github.com/EdinbR).